CashScript/cashscript/website/docs/showcase.md

     <a href="https://unspent.app/" target="_blank"><img src="/img/unspent_phi.png" /></a>
 </div>

 Unspent Phi allows users to convert Bitcoin Cash they have today into a series of periodic payments over a long period of time.
-It's a set of simple contracts that rely on timelocks and introspection rather than signatures; meaning as long as the correct recipients are paid, anyone may build and submit transactions.
+It's a set of simple contracts that rely on rolling timelocks and introspection rather than signatures; meaning as long as the correct recipients are paid, anyone may build and submit transactions.